UpOriginal/agi-be/README.md

 ## Test API (SwaggerHub)

-Check out the [Swagger Docs](https://trello.com/b/iULA29CO/weight-lifting-journal-back-end) for an interactive API client
+Check out the [Swagger Docs](https://app.swaggerhub.com/apis-docs/agi1001/agi100/1.0.0) for an interactive API client.
+To use the interactive client, switch the url display on that page to (https://agi-be.herokuapp.com/)

 ## Table of Contents